manuelbomi/An-Enterprise-Generative-AI-LLM-System-for-Manufacturing-and-Business-Applications-/README.md

 ---

 ##### The set of figure below shows some metrics captured  by Grafana from data logged by Prometheus.
-The metrics are obtained by navigating to Explore &#8594;
+The metrics are obtained by navigating to Explore &#8594;  :arrow_right:

 ---